shhqiao/NEGCDTI/README.md

 1. `Data` stores four datasets.
 2. `smile_to_features.py` generates chemical text information.
 3. `smiles_k_gram.py` lets the chemical text be divided into words according to the k-gram method.
-4. `protein_k_gram` lets the protein sequences be divided into words according to the k-gram method.
+4. `protein_k_gram.py` lets the protein sequences be divided into words according to the k-gram method.
 5. `cluster.py` stores the neighborhood-enhanced graph contrastive learning algorithm.
 6. `main.py` trains NEGCDTI model.